pekrau/kth_report/README.md

 4. Create and download the aggregate file by clicking the button "Aggregate".

-5. Move these XLSX files to the subdirectory `aggregate_files` for this year's report data.
+5. Move these XLSX file to the subdirectory `aggregate_files` for this year's report data.